Shimano Dura-Ace, SRAM Red AXS and Campagnolo Super Record Wireless are the flagship road bike groupsets from the three biggest manufacturers.

 Disc brakes reign supreme

-All three brands are focused on hydraulic disc brakes.
-This should come as no surprise – most high-end bikes are now disc-brake only.
+All three brands use hydraulic disc brakes for their top-spec road bike groupsets.
+This should come as no surprise – many of the best road bikes are now disc-brake only.

-Shimano and SRAM offer a get-out rim brake configuration for the die-hards, but Campagnolo has gone all-in on disc brakes, despite being last to the party.
+Shimano offers a get-out rim brake configuration for the die-hards, but both SRAM and Campagnolo have gone all-in on disc brakes.

 Campagnolo says its disc brakes are efficient enough to avoid excessive heat build-up without resorting to cooling fins on the disc brake rotors.